juanjosefernandez/juanjosefernandez.github.io/README.md

 - [x] Add navigation from one blog post to next and previous based on date
 - [ ] Add the images to posts to allow for previews.

-- [ ] paginate the blog posts by year
+- [ ] paginate the BLOG posts by year
 - [ ] Have categories appear at the bottom, clickable to take you to a category page listing all the posts of that category
 - [ ] Add posts from Instagram that had considerable writing or worthwhile images.
 - [x] make the image  that displays in the blog preview in the list be a link to the blog post